 Unfortunately, the same characteristics that make Adderall highly effective can also make the drug highly addictive.
 For example, the rush of brain chemicals that stimulate the central nervous system can also make individuals feel high.
 Taking large doses of Adderall can actually produce effects similar to methamphetamine, which can increase the risk of addiction.

 Becoming addicted to Adderall can lead to tremors, panic attacks, hallucinations, anxiety, and heart disease.
-The good news is that an addiction to Adderall can be treated with PHP and IOP addiction treatment.
+The good news is that an addiction to Adderall can be treated with outpatient addiction treatment.
 Detoxification, behavioral therapy, an addiction treatment program in Massachusetts, and peer support can help individuals addicted to Adderall turn their lives around.

 What Is Adderall?

 Adderall is an FDA-approved prescription medication made up of the drugs amphetamine and dextroamphetamine.
 Even though Adderall should only be used when legally prescribed by a doctor, some people use the drug illegally.
 But as a Schedule II controlled substance, misusing Adderall in any kind of way can lead to substance abuse, dependence, and addiction.